TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

          the function call, this allows specializing the behavior on the arguments used.

-      The object that this function returns will be returned from the foreign function call, but it can also check the result value and raise an exception if the foreign function call failed.
+      The object that this function returns will be returned kutoka the foreign function call, but it can also check the result value and raise an exception if the foreign function call failed.